Monday, June 30, 2025

 The Perfect Marriage by Jeneva Rose

 This book was everywhere.
 I can’t even count how many people told me I “had” to read it.
 When that many people agree on a book, it either means it’s truly great… or the result of an elaborate group hoax.
 I’m happy to report it’s the former.
-The hype?
-Totally justified.
+The hype was totally justified.

 I didn’t really root for either of them.
 I just wanted to know who the biggest liar was.
 Sarah’s a lawyer, so naturally I didn’t trust her (I’ve seen enough true crime docs to know better), and Adam was… well, let’s just say not exactly husband-of-the-year material.